Midwifery in Ontario

 Hospital Privileges and Home Births: Midwives maintain privileges at specified hospitals in the area.
 They can also attend home births.
 The St. Jacobs Midwives all maintain active privileges at Grand River Hospital in Kitchener.

-Primary Caregivers: Women receiving midwifery care in Ontario do not see a physician during the course of their care.
-However, if a medical concern either with the mother or with the baby arises during pregnancy, labour or birth, or in the six weeks of post partum care, we consult with the appropriate specialist according to our guidelines.
+Primary Caregivers: Persons receiving midwifery care in Ontario do not see a physician during the course of their care.
+However, if a medical concern arises during pregnancy, labour or birth, or in the six weeks of post partum care, we consult with the appropriate specialist according to our guidelines.
 If it becomes necessary, we transfer primary care and then we continue to provide supportive care.

 Student Midwives: Midwives are committed to ensuring the growth of midwifery in Ontario by providing practical learning opportunities for students of the Ontario Midwifery Education Program.
 We encourage clients to welcome the involvement of midwifery students in their care.